condog101/personal-site/content/authors/admin/_index.md

 Hi there!
 I am a Computer Science MEng graduate from UCL, with an interest in the intersection between machine learning and computer graphics.
 In my research I worked closely with UCL graphics professor Tobias Ritschel.
 My most recent research interests have most recently led me to explore data-driven methods for motion generation.
 Since graduation I have worked as a Quant Analyst at an investment bank, and then a hedge fund.
-Outside of CompSci I like to paint, make stuff in Blender and think up bad startup ideas.
+Outside of CompSci I paint, make stuff in Blender, and I was also part of an improv group.